 The Kingdom of Belgium is a federal monarchy in Europe.
 Due to its diverse communities, Belgium has three official languages: Dutch, French and German.
 The two main communities in Belgium are the Dutch-speaking Flemish community and the French-speaking Walloon community.

-The Belgian economy has been growing for the past decade.
-A constantly positive trade balance has helped the steady increase of the gross domestic product, and it is estimated that the GDP in Belgium will reach decade high values by 2018.
-Belgium recovered from the global financial crisis fairly quickly, its inflation rate has decreased over the past years and it is estimated to level off between 1.6 percent and 1.7 percent from 2018.
-Belgium has been able to maintain a strong economy through the high value of exports, making it one of the leading export countries worldwide.
-Belgium’s most important export partner in 2015 was Germany, followed by France and the Netherlands.
+The Belgian economy has been growing for most of the past decade.
+A constantly positive trade balance has helped the steady increase of the gross domestic product.
+It is estimated that GDP in Belgium will reach decade-high values by 2020, indicating that Belgium recovered from the Eurozone Crisis fairly quickly.
+Its inflation rate has decreased over the past years and became dangerously low in 2014, threatening a deflationary spiral.
+However, aggressive monetary policy measures have returned inflation to the European Central Bank's target range.